thakurhimself/tech-learnings/react.md

 can extract a piece of functionality into a custom Hook with a more declarative and purpose-built API.
 The fewer raw useEffect calls you have in your components, the easier you will find to maintain your application.

+## Lifecycle of Reactive Effects
+Effects have a different lifecycle from components.
+Componnets may mount, update, or unmount.
+An Effect can only do things: to start synchronizing something, and later to stop synchronizing it.
+This cycle can happen multiple times if your Effect depends on props and state that change over time.
+React provides a  linter rule to check that you've specified your Effects deps correctly.
+This your Effect sychronized to latest props and state.

+-> The lifecycle of an Effect
+Every React component goes through the same lifecycle:

+* A component mounts when it's added to the screen.
+* A component updates when it receives new props or state, usually in response to an interaction.
+* A component unmounts when it's removed from the screen.

+It's a good way to think about components, but not about Effects.
+Instead, try to think about each Effect independently from your component's lifecycle.
+An Effects describes how to synchronize an external system to the current props and state.
+As your code changes, sychronization will need to happen more or less often.

+see chatroom component example on the section's webpage

+Intuitively, one might think React would start synchronizing and stop synchronizing upon mount and unmount, but this is not the end of the story!
+Sometimes it may also be necessary to start and stop syncing multiple times while component remains unmounted.

+Note - Some Effects don't return a cleanup function at all.
+More often than not, you'll want to return one - but if you don't, React will behave as if you returned an empty cleanup function.

+-> How React re-synchroninzes you Effect:
+To stop synchronizing, React will call the cleanup function that your Effect returned in the previous render.
+Then React will run the Effect that you've provided during this render.
+Finally, when the user goes to a different screen - the component unmounts.
+Now there is no need to stay connected at all.
+React will stop synchronizing your Effect one last time

+-> Thinking from the Effect's perspective:
+When you look from the component's perspective, it was tempting to think of Effects as "callbacks" or "lifecycle events" that fire at a specific time like "after a render" or "before unmount".
+This way of thinking gets complicated very fast, so it's best to avoid.

+Instead, always focus on single start/stop cycle at a time.
+It shouldn't matter whether a component is mounting, updating, or unmounting.
+All you need to do is to describe how to start synchronization and how to stop it.
+If you do it well, your Effect will be resilient to being started and stopped as many times as it's needed.

+-> How React verifies that our Effect can re-synchronize:
+Every time after your component re-renders, React will look at the array of dependencies that you have passed.
+If any of the values in the array is different from the value at the same spot that you passed during previous render,React will re-synchronize your Effect.
+The different values are compared with Object.is.

+-> Each Effect represents a separate syncrhonization process:
+Resist adding unrelated logic to your Effect only because this logic needs to run at the same time as an Effect you already wrote.
+Each Effect in your code should represent a separate and independent synchronization process.

+-> Effects "react" to reactive values:
+Props, state, and other values declared inside the component are reactive because they're calculated during rendering and participate in the React data flow.

+-> What an Effect with empty dependencies means:
+Thinking from the component's perspective, the empty [] dependency array means this Effect executes the logic inside it when the component mounts, and perform any cleaning logic only when the component unmounts.
+(Keep in mind that React would still re-synchronizing it an extra time in development to stress-test your logic).
+However, if you think from the Effect's perspective, you don't need to think about mounting and unmounting at all.
+What's important is you've specified what your Effect does to start and stop synchronizing.
+Today, it has no reactive dependencies.
+But if you ever want to add reactive values to dependencies just add them in the dependency array and adjust the logic incorporating reactive values.

+-> All variables declared in the component body are reactive:
+Props and state aren't the only reactive values.
+Values that you calculate from them are also reactive.
+If the props or state change, your component will re-render, and the values calculated from them will also change.
+This is why all variables from the component body used by the Effect should be in the Effect dependency list.
+A regulare variable that you calculate during rendering is reactive, because it's calculated during rendering, so it can change due to a re-render.

+All values inside the component (including props, state, and variables in your component' s body) are reactive.
+Any reactive value can change on a re-render, so you need to include reactive values as Effect's dependencies.

+In other words, Effects "react" to all values from the component body.

+Note: Mutable values (inlcuding global variables) aren't reactive.
+1. A mutable value like location.pathname can't be dependency.
+It's mutable, so it can change at any time completely outside of the React rendering data flow.
+Changing it wouldn't trigger a re-render of your component.
+Therefore, even if you specified it in the dependencies, React wouldn't konw to re-synchronize the Effect when it changes.
+This also breaks the rules of React because reading mutable data during rendering (which is when you calculate the dependencies) breaks purity of rendering.
+Instead,  You should read and sub to an external mutable value with useSyncExternalStore.

+2. A mutable value like ref.current or things you read from it also can't be a dependency .
+The ref object returned by useRef itself can be a dependency, but its current property is intentionally mutable.
+It lets you keep track of something without triggering a re-render.
+But Since changin it doesn't trigger a re-render, it's not a reactive value, and React won't konw to re-run your Effect when it changes.

+-> React verifies that you specified every reactive value as dependency:
+If your linter is configured for React, it will check and notify if any dependency is missing.

+Note - In some cases, React knows that a value never changes even though it's declared inside the component.
+For example, the set function returned from useState and the ref object returned by useRef are stable - they are guaranteed to not change on a re-render.
+Stable values aren't reactive, so you may omit them from the list.
+Including them is
+allowed: they won't change, so it doesn't matter.

+-> What to do when you don't want to re-synchronize:
+You can prove to the linter that these values aren't reactive values, i.e. that they can't change as a result of a re-render.
+For example you can move them outside the component; now they don't need to be dependencies.
+You can also move them inside the Effect.
+They aren't calculated during rendering, so they're not reactive.

+Effects are reactive blocks of code.
+They re-synchronize when the values you read inside of them change.
+Unlike event handlers, which only run once per interationm, Effects run whenever synchronization is necessary.

+You can't choose your dependencies.
+Your dependencies must include every reactive value you read in the Effect.
+The linter enforces this.
+Sometimes this may lead to problems like infinite loops and to your Effect re-synchronizing too often.
+Don't fix these problems by suppressing the linter!
+Here's what to try instead:

+* Check that your Effect represents an independent synchronization process.
+If your Effect doesn't sync anything, it might unnecessary.
+If it syncrhonizes several independent things, split it up.

+* If you wnat to read the lates values of props or state without "reacting" to it and re-synchronizing the Effect, you can split your Effect into a reactive part(which you'll keep in the Effect) and a non-reactive part(which you'll extract into something called an Effect event).

+* Avoid relying on objects and functions as dependencies.
+If you create objects and functions during rendering and then read them from an Effect, they will be different on every render.
+This will cause you Effect to re-synchronize every time.

+## Separating Events from Effects

 # Hooks list